sburkett/laravel-s3-tools/README.md

 If you aren't sure what value to use in `AWS_DEFAULT_REGION`, [check this page](https://docs.aws.amazon.com/general/latest/gr/rande.html) for more information (use the value shown in the `Region` column in the table on that page.

 #### S3 Tools Disk Name
-By default, this package will use a disk name of `s3-tools` (see section below on configuring that).
+By default, this package will use a disk name of `s3-tools`.
 If you'd like to rename it to something else, you can use the `S3_TOOLS_DISK_NAME` environment variable in your `.env` file, as show below.

 ```
 S3_TOOLS_DISK_NAME="diskname"